yiphei/yif-AI/boolean_neural_net/README.md

 The XOR operation on two inputs is one of the simplest non-linear relationships.
 The simplest BNN model that captures this relationship is the following

 ![XOR example](assets/BNN.svg)
+(Note: this image won't render well if you have dark mode on)

 where $x_1$ and $x_2$ are the inputs to the model.
 Converting the above model's forward pass into a single boolean expression, we get